OceanGPT/OceanGym/README.md

 ## Perception Task

+> All commands are applicable to **Linux**, so if you using **Windows**, you need to change the corresponding path representation (especially the slash).

 **Step 1: Prepare the dataset**

-After downloading from [Hugging Face](https://huggingface.co/datasets/zjunlp/OceanGym/tree/main/data/perception), and put it into the `data/perception` folder.
+After downloading from [Hugging Face](https://huggingface.co/datasets/zjunlp/OceanGym/tree/main/data/perception) or [Google Drive](https://drive.google.com/drive/folders/1H7FTbtOCKTIEGp3R5RNsWvmxZ1oZxQih), put it into the `data/perception` folder.

 **Step 2: Select model parameters**